jeldikk/microservices-ticketing-demo/README.md

 - client side cookie management using `cookie-session` npm package
 - We use `jwt.verify` to verify the token received as session on cookie channel

+### Automated Testing using Jest
+- first seperate express app configuration from server settings. making so will segregate app functionality from server.